franscwa/Portfolio-Site/README.md

-# Portfolio Website with Three.JS, a WebGL interface for javascript
+# Portfolio Website, built with Three.JS, a WebGL interface for javascript

 www.franciscodevs.com

 ## Description